stighi/CRMMS-ESP-Summary/README.md

 # CRMMS-ESP-Summary
-Code to generate the CRMMS ESP Summary Word Docx
+Generate the CRMMS ESP Summary Word Docx using Github Actions

+## Requires the Current Month and the Previous Month "EnsembleOutput.xlsx" files uploaded to the "CurrentMonth" and "PreviousMonth" directories